 The CU SPRINT in its fullest form takes five days.
 Alternative variations can last between one and four days depending on the complexity of the problem explored.

 The five day SPRINT can be used to develop new and existing Higher Education degree courses over a solid five day block.
-Based on design thinking principles, it saves time and increases efficiency.
+Utilising design thinking principles, it saves time and increases efficiency.